 “Best disability law firm to work with if needed.
 So happy that I chose their law firm to help with my disability case.”

 “Excellent experience.
 Prompt and courteous replies.
 Mr. Frankel was persistent, patient, and most importantly effective.”

 “After the first interview, the process seemed to move right along.
 All the paperwork was filed fast and emails were sent on detailed updates.”

 Why Bross & Frankel?

 Our team has 90 years of combined legal experience, including decades of practice devoted exclusively to disability benefits and employment law.
-Our deep knowledge in the areas of disability benefits, workers’ compensation and employment law give us a significant advantage, allowing us to anticipate issues and develop a strategy for handling your case.
+In fact, one of our founding partners previously worked as a benefits authorizer for the Social Security Administration.
+Our deep knowledge in the areas of disability benefits, workers’ compensation, and employment law gives us a significant advantage, allowing us to anticipate issues and develop a strategy for handling your case.